The $f(Q)$ gravity and affine EoS: Compatibility and observational constraints: Observational constraints and results

 \section{Observational constraints and results}

 In this section, we focus on describing the data sets and methodology that are utilized to analyze the models.
-We also explain constraints on Model I (\ref{301}) and Model II (\ref{302})'s model parameters.
+We nomenclate the General relativity model with affine EoS described by $H(z)$ in Eq. (\ref{301}) as Model I and the $f(Q)$ gravity model (\ref{302}) as Model II.
+We also describe the constraints on model parameters of these models.
 In other words, the consistency of the Hubble parameter (\ref{301}) and (\ref{302}) with the data sets given by the Cosmic Chronometer (CC) and combined data (consisting of Pantheon and CC) are used in the MCMC analysis.
 We constrain the parameters using $\chi^{2}$ minimization method and the MCMC method is implemented with the emcee Python library \cite{foreman2013emcee}.